What does your company’s auditor do and here’s why you should care

 Auditors are a safeguard, but not a guarantee

 An auditor provides an important safeguard as an external entity that verifies a company’s statements are good.
-However, even though they provide a theoretical guarantee, the Enron scandal highlights that auditors can’t be perfect in practice.
-Enron had hired Arthur Anderson as its auditor, then one of the ‘Big Five’ auditors.
+However, even though they provide a theoretical guarantee, the scandal with Downer highlights that auditors can’t be perfect in practice.
+Enron is another example, it had hired Arthur Anderson as its auditor, then one of the ‘Big Five’ auditors.
 Most investors should know what happened to Enron, but what specifically Arthur Anderson did (leading it to collapse) is a point of confusion.

 By signing off on its audits, Arthur Anderson misrepresented the true value of the corporation and did not follow generally accepted accounting principals.
 It was also accused of destroying thousands of Enron documents that could’ve helped with the investigation.
 It wound down its operations barely months after Enron collapsed.
 Ultimately, after being convicted as a corporation, it was cleared in 2005 – too late to revive itself unfortunately.